rforbiodatascience25/group_23_project/README.md

 ### data_gene_panel_matrix.txt

+This file describes the IMPACT version used to identify mutations and structural variants for each patient.
+Three panel versions are available: IMPACTv_3 (341 genes), IMPACTv_5 (410 genes), and IMPACTv_6 (468 genes).

 ### data_mutations.txt

 This file describes different gene mutations and indicator for more than 20000 samples.
 Here's a detail explanation of all the variables implied in this table: